English

 • This is a shared tour with multilingual assistance, not a detailed guided tour.

-• Refunds are not provided for late arrivals or no-shows.
+• Be sure to arrive at least 15 minutes before the scheduled departure time to ensure a smooth boarding process.
+Refunds are not provided for late arrivals or no-shows.

 • On Regatta days (Sept 3 & Sept 17), the itinerary may vary slightly.